vacp2p/rfc/content/docs/rfcs/44/README.md

 On the stem, messages are relayed to single peers, respectively, while in fluff phase, messages are spread as per usual relay operation (augmented by random delays to further reduce symmetry).

-There are several design choices to be made in the stem phase:
+There are several design choices to be made for the stem phase of a Dandelion-based specification:

 1) the probability of continuing the stem phase,
 2) the out degree in the stem phase, which set to 1 in this document (also in the Dandelion papers),